What We Do

-The Water Hub will focus initially on the Western United States, working to build power and advance water progress at the local and state level.
+The Water Hub works to build power and advance water progress in communities across the United States.

-The West is facing widespread water pollution, periodic shortages, access gaps, and infrastructure failures.
+The United States is facing widespread water pollution, periodic shortages, access gaps, and infrastructure failures.
 These problems are as much social and political as they are structural.
 They come from treating water as a commodity, and rivers as plumbing systems.

 In order to bring basins into balance and meet community needs, we have to change the way we relate to rivers and each other.
 It starts with bringing more people into the water movement, and honoring their expertise.